-Our data and analysis reveal several insights that are hidden from employer surveys and previous studies.
+Our data and analysis reveal insights that are hidden from employer surveys and previous studies.
 For example, we find that more than half of unemployment benefit recipients would accept wage cuts of 5-10 percent to save their lost jobs, and one third would accept a 25 percent cut.
 Employer reluctance to cut wages to save jobs becomes more puzzling when so many job losers are open to the idea.
+We also find that worker-employer discussions about cuts in pay, benefits or hours in lieu of layoffs are exceedingly rare.
+To our knowledge, we are the first to document the disjunction between widespread worker-side openness to job-saving wage cuts and a pervasive unwillingness of employers to even broach the subject.